Read me

 A year later he goes back to Reno, and he plays the best motherfucking solo the world had ever heard.

 THE MENTOR.
-All while at the beginning of the story Andrew already was lonely, ambitious, and passionate, it is the mentorship of Fletcher, that pursued him toward the edge.
+While at the beginning of the story, Andrew was already lonely, ambitious, and passionate, it was the mentorship of Fletcher that drove him toward the edge.
 Despite verbal and even physical bullying and abuse of his students, Fletcher’s approval means everything to Andrew.
-My belief is that the general overestimation of the antagonist character in ‘Whiplash’ is a half-truth.
-For Andrew, a harsh abusive mentor serves as a definite method to maltreat himself, a tool, an obstacle he needs to overcome.
-It is true that Andrew Neiman has never faced anyone like Terence Fletcher before, yet he sincerely believes that Fletcher can make a great musician out of him, a pursuit Andrew never had from his father or previous teachers.
+I believe that the general overestimation of the antagonist character in ‘Whiplash’ is a half-truth.
+For Andrew, a harsh, abusive mentor serves as a definite method to maltreat himself, a tool, an obstacle he needs to overcome.
+Indeed, Andrew Neiman has never faced anyone like Terence Fletcher before, yet he sincerely believes that Fletcher can make a great musician out of him, a pursuit Andrew never had from his father or previous teachers.
 Being absorbed with success stories from the past (as it turns out to be, warped), Andrew takes Fletcher’s mentorship as an integral part of jazz history.
 If he wants to become another Charlie Parker, Andrew needs his Jo Jones, who would throw a cymbal at his head.
 Terence Fletcher is just another level of commitment and dedication for Neiman: he must not break under Fletcher’s abusive methods or unfriendly environment in the Conservatory.

-The movie takes the audience to understand that it is not important what exactly and with what frequency Fletcher throws at Andrew: a cymbal or a chair, or mental abuse.
+The movie helps the audience to understand that it is not important what exactly and with what frequency Fletcher throws at Andrew: a cymbal, a chair, or mental abuse.
 Andrew Neiman would not slow down ‘his tempo’.
-Facing constant bullying and mistreatment, Andrew proves to Fletcher that he could work harder than anyone else in the band, can improve, and even become the greatest despite Fletcher’s determination to break him down and send him home crying.
-A potential ‘good job’ from the mentor would only slow down Andrew’s progress and it is all about the guy, not a villain.
+Facing constant bullying and mistreatment, Andrew proves to Fletcher that he can work harder than anyone else in the band, that he can improve, and even become the greatest, despite Fletcher’s determination to break him down and send him home crying.
+A potential ‘good job’ from the mentor would only slow down Andrew’s progress, and it is all about the guy, not a villain.

 THE RIVAL.
-At some moment in the story when Andrew regards his key position in the band as undisputed after a triumph over Carl Tanner, Fletcher confronts this confidence.
+At some moment in the story, when Andrew regards his key position in the band as undisputed after a triumph over Carl Tanner, Fletcher confronts this confidence.
 The teacher intentionally introduces Ryan Connolly as a potential rival to Andrew.
-It may seem to many that the dispute over who is the better drummer among these two have already been solved at the first rehearsal.
+It may seem to many that the dispute over who is the better drummer among these two has already been solved at the first rehearsal.
 It is interesting to note that Ryan is depicted as a positive character.
-Despite Andrew’s rivalry and disregard, Ryan perceives his peer as a friend or at least not an enemy when he is introduced into the band with Neiman’s aggressive reaction to this fact.
+Despite Andrew’s rivalry and disregard, Ryan perceives his peer as a friend, or at least not an enemy, when he is introduced into the band with Neiman’s aggressive reaction to this fact.
 After the car accident, Ryan is the only man who is concerned about Andrew’s state.
-Later on, Connolly is the only band member, who comes to Fletcher’s aid when the teacher is being knocked down by Neiman.
+Later on, Connolly is the only band member who comes to Fletcher’s aid when the teacher is knocked down by Neiman.
 By introducing Ryan, Fletcher makes Andrew understand that he is replaceable as a drummer.
-Neiman is furious as he regards Ryan as an inferior and less talented drummer and more than that he is frustrated with Fletcher’s methods of unpredictability.
+Neiman is furious as he regards Ryan as an inferior and less talented drummer, and more than that, he is frustrated with Fletcher’s methods of unpredictability.
 At the same time, it is the competition that doubles Andrew’s efforts and determination, his integrity in making sacrifices to become number one.
 Neiman is confident that he is not only a better musician than Ryan, but that he can and would shed more blood and sweat, and sacrifice more in his life to become great.

 THE FATHER, FAMILY, AND FRIENDS.
-There should be no doubt that for Jim Neiman his son is the most important thing in the whole world.
-The father and son not only spend time together: Jim has been backing Andrew’s passion for drum playing for years.
-Indisputably, Mr. Neiman finds pride in the fact that his son passed into the most prestigious music school in the country.
-One may say that toward the second half of the story Jim abandons Andrew’s ambitions, yet his criticism and frustration are only a reaction to his son’s arrogance and the loss of connection with the surrounding world beyond the music classroom.
-It is highly likely that the man has never seen his son ‘the greatest’ but he is happy to back Andrew’s prospective future.
+There should be no doubt that for Jim Neiman, his son is the most important thing in the whole world.
+The father and son not only spend time together, but Jim has been backing Andrew’s passion for drum playing for years.
+Indisputably, Mr. Neiman finds pride in the fact that his son was accepted into the most prestigious music school in the United States.
+One may say that toward the second half of the story, Jim abandons Andrew’s ambitions, yet his criticism and frustration are only a reaction to his son’s arrogance and the loss of connection with the surrounding world beyond the music classroom.
+Likely, the man has never seen his son ‘the greatest’ but is happy to back Andrew’s prospective future.

-The tragedy of Jim Neiman lies in the fact that way before Andrew’s accession to Terence Fletcher’s music class his son did not see his father as a role model and an example to follow.
+The tragedy of Jim Neiman lies in the fact that long before Andrew acceded to Terence Fletcher’s music class, his son did not see his father as a role model and an example to follow.
 They both know that Jim failed to become a writer, a craft that was his passion, and his current ambitions are narrowed down to teaching in high school.
-In the opinion of Andrew, Jim not only failed to stand out from the mediocrity of New York’s middle class but suffered a setback on the way to his dream and passion.
+In the opinion of Andrew, Jim not only failed to stand out from the mediocrity of New York’s middle class but also suffered a setback on the way to his dream and passion.
 It is not said openly, but it was Andrew who became Jim’s priority in life nineteen years ago.
-As Andrew distances himself more and more from other people and healthy relations, he estranged himself from his father and regarded the parent arrogantly, though he doesn’t have the guts to say it.
+As Andrew distances himself more and more from other people and healthy relations, he estranges himself from his father and regards the parent arrogantly, though he doesn’t have the guts to say it.
 In the aftermath of a family dinner with an uncle, aunt, and cousins, it seems to Andrew that his father did not take his side.
-In one scene Andrew admits that Terence Fletcher’s opinion is crucial to him, which of course hurts Mr. Neiman, whose care he disregards.
+In one scene, Andrew admits that Terence Fletcher’s opinion is crucial to him, which obviously hurts Mr. Neiman, whose care he disregards.

 UNCLE FRANK : You got a lot of friends, Andy?